jvanstraten/fletcher_streams/README.md

 loss of functionality; equivalently, increasing the complexity parameter of a stream is said to be zero-cost (known as the compatibility requirement).

-Although only a single natural number suffices for the current OpenTide specification version, it may in the future consist of multiple period-separated integers (similar to a version number).
+Although only a single natural number suffices for the current Tydi specification version, it may in the future consist of multiple period-separated integers (similar to a version number).
 The $\ge$ comparison used in the compatibility requirement is then defined to operate on the